Skip to content

 What is XProtect Remediator?

-XProtect Remediator, introduced with macOS 12.3 Monterey in 2022, takes things to the next level by regularly scanning during periods of low activity.
+XProtect Remediator, introduced with macOS 12.3 Monterey in 2022, is a malware removal tool.
+It takes things to the next level by regularly scanning during periods of low activity.
 These scans are brief, so they shouldn’t significantly slow down performance.
-However, XProtect remediation takes a more proactive approach to malware detection and removal.
+However, XProtect remediation takes a more proactive approach to malware detection and removal than traditional XProtect alone.

 Is XProtect secure enough?

 XProtect is a worthwhile tool, but it may not catch everything.
-Because it focuses on known malware threats, new or sophisticated malware could sneak past it.
+Because it focuses on known malware threats, new or sophisticated malware, adware, or viruses could sneak past.
 And some malware reportedly has.
 A researcher found that XProtect failed to consistently detect an AdLoad malware variant

 That’s why incorporating an additional third-party mobile threat detection, malware protection, or antivirus software is important.
 Features like continuous monitoring, advanced threat detection, and phishing detection can help fortify your security posture.